70 Unique Names for Dogs With Spots

 Nimbus: A ring, orb or halo usually appearing above the divine’s head.

 Panda: China’s national symbol, these gentle giants feast on bamboo fronds.

 Pinto: Pinto is Spanish and Portuguese for painted, tinted or mottled.
 In English, it is used to describe a coat pattern frequently found on wild mustangs, composed of large swaths of black and white or brown and white markings.
 Pinto was also the nickname of Animal House character Larry “Pinto” Kroger, freshman pledge to the notorious fraternity, Delta Tau Chi House, played by Tom Hulce.

 Pollock: Jackson Pollock, American artist known for his sweeping drip paintings.

 Pongo: Father Dalmatian in Disney’s 101 Dalmatians animated film.

 Ray: The sea creature, the spotted eagle ray, can weigh up to 500 pounds with a wingspan of four to seven feet.
 Ray makes a great name for a gentle giant with a white underbelly and predominantly black or dark gray top coat with white spots.

-Seurat: George Seurat was an artist and draftsman and the father of the pointillist movement.
-His paintings were composed of tiny dots of color, that at a distance formed a color-rich composition, while, when viewed up close, his paintings appeared as a jumble of dots.
+Seurat: Georges Seurat was an artist and draftsman and the father of the pointillist movement.
+His paintings were composed of tiny dots of color that, at a distance, formed a color-rich composition; when viewed up close, his paintings appeared as a jumble of dots.
 Pronounced sir-Ought.